-New LHD administrators employed six (6) months or less, new to the administrator position or has not previously completed the New Administrator training in BP4, will complete the Preparedness - New LHD Administrator Training, Modules 1 through 5, on KS-TRAIN for administration of the PHEP grant.
+New LHD Administrators/Directors, (for those employed six (6) months or less, new to the administrator/director position or have not previously completed as a new Administrator/Director in BP5) will take the Preparedness - New LHD Administrator Training, Modules 1 through 5, on KS-TRAIN for administration of the PHEP grant.
 This is KS-TRAIN Training Plan # 4137.